-Lone working can put employees at increased risk of suffering a workplace injury and workplace violence.
+Lone working can put employees at increased risk of suffering workplace injury and workplace violence.
 People working alone can be an easy target for aggressive customers and passersby.
 They can also find it difficult to summon help when they suffer an accident in the workplace.
-According to the Bureau of Labor Statistics, the leading causes of non-fatal injury among US workers in 2019 was slips, trips and falls.
+According to the Bureau of Labor Statistics, the leading causes of non-fatal injury among US workers in 2019 were slips, trips, and falls.
 The second-most common cause was being struck by a moving object.

 What is a Lone Worker Safety Policy?

 A lone worker safety policy is essentially a thorough risk assessment that focuses on the particular health and safety issues faced by lone workers.
 A lone worker safety policy should clearly identify the risks faced by employees working alone.

 It should also provide detailed information on how workers can minimize these risks and the measures the employer will take to keep workers safe.
 The policy can also be used to detail any relevant safety training required by the organization and to show the employer’s commitment to workplace safety.